-Advocacy support - Plans Prevention adviceSpecialist supportChildren's support - Support
+- Advocacy support - Plans

+- Support

 - Protected characteristics/complex needs

+- Prevention advice

+Specialist support

+Children's support

 - Therapies and advocacy

-Housing-related support - Advice
+- Housing-related support Advice

-- 4.7 Members were briefed on top tips for difficult conversations with those who may be suffering from or perpetrating domestic abuse including good listening skills. - 4.8 During discussion the following key points were highlighted, acknowledged and/or agreed: - Significantly more females than males suffered domestic abuse; - Many services still seemed to be focussed on supporting women. e.g. women's refuge not for men;
+- 4.7 Members were briefed on top tips for difficult conversations with those who may be suffering from or perpetrating domestic abuse including good listening skills.

+- 4.8 During discussion the following key points were highlighted, acknowledged and/or agreed:

+- Significantly more females than males suffered domestic abuse; but noted that other groups, such as male victims are under reported.

+- Many services still seemed to be focussed on supporting women. e.g. women's refuge not for men;

-- LGBTQ members of the community facing domestic abuse could also have additional barriers to overcome and may instead go to specific LGBTQ services for support which may mean there could under reporting or not complete formal reporting of domestic abuse for this part of the community. - More people speaking about domestic abuse, and a higher profile given to it, would make it easier for more people to come forward for help; - Victims did not always know they were being abused and can take a lot of prompts before they accept it. - The preferred default is to support victims to continue to stay at their own home if it is possible and safe; - £2.763 million of specific government financial support had been received but the settlement for any similar financial support post April 2022 was unknown at the current time. - There had been domestic abuse adviser posts at hospital A&E which had been jointly funded with the NHS.
-Funding had been withdrawn and the posts no longer retained although this was now being revisited. - Contingency and Covid specific response plans had been put in place to give greater flexibility to the resources available. - Officers worked closely with district councils with many employing a domestic abuse adviser within their housing teams to help identify cases amongst those presenting as homeless. - Members were tasked with further raising awareness of domestic abuse in their respective local communities and the help lines available.
+- LGBTQ members of the community facing domestic abuse could also have additional barriers to overcome and may instead go to specific LGBTQ services for support which may mean there could under reporting or not complete formal reporting of domestic abuse for this part of the community. - More people speaking about domestic abuse, and a higher profile given to it, would make it easier for more people to come forward for help; - Victims do not always recognise they are in an abusive relationship and can suffer many incidents before they accept it. - The preferred option is to support victims to continue to stay at their own home if it is possible and be safe there; - £2.763 million of specific government financial support had been received but the settlement for any similar financial support post April 2022 is unknown at the current time. - Historically there have been domestic abuse adviser posts in hospital A&Es which had been jointly funded with the NHS.
+NHS Funding was withdrawn some years ago and the posts no longer retained although there have been discussions about revisiting this. - Contingency and Covid specific response plans had been put in place to give greater flexibility to the resources available. - Officers worked closely with district councils with many employing a domestic abuse adviser within their housing teams to help work with those people presenting as homeless. - Members were tasked with further raising awareness of domestic abuse in their respective local communities and the help lines available.